 Depending on where you live, Sunrun or one of our certified installer partners will do the installation.
 We partner city-by-city with local installers.

 Using subcontractors isn’t necessarily a bad thing.
-If you use a small, local solar installer, it’s not uncommon for them to subcontract specialized tradework, such as difficult roofing and electrical jobs.
+If you use a small, local solar installer, it’s not uncommon for them to subcontract specialized tradework, such as difficult roofing jobs.

 But using subcontractors across the nation makes it difficult to maintain quality control.
 Plus, there’s another point: if Sunrun is calling up local solar installers to do the job, why wouldn’t you just work with that installer directly?